 One of Thomasville’s most elegant Victorian homes, with one of a kind craftsmanship, was the winter home of Charles Lapham.
-To quote Thomasville’s CVB, “The Lapham-Patterson House is a monument to the imagination, creative engineering and craftsmanship of the Victorian Era.”
-It is a National Historic Landmark and listed on the National Resister of Historic Places.
+To quote Thomasville’s CVB, “The Lapham-Patterson House is a monument to the imagination, creative engineering, and craftsmanship of the Victorian Era.”
+It is a National Historic Landmark and listed on the National Register of Historic Places.

 Treat Yourself at the South Eden Resort

 Thomasville’s South Eden Resort plantation was built in 1825.
 The home’s Showboat Theater held the second private showing of “Gone With the Wind.”
 Today, South Eden is a grand resort venue and luxury resort, offering cottages, guest suites, an indoor 1934 Pool House, spa, meeting rooms, and several restaurants.
 You do not have to be a guest at the resort to come and enjoy its amenities; Thomasville locals and visitors are always welcome.

 Eat Your Way Around Thomasville